 Want to learn more about Off-site Construction?
 Check out the entire FMI/CURT Owners Survey.

 At General Motors, new programs required major utility upgrades at five different plants.
 Working with a short design time and a process design that was significantly trailing the building engineering side of the project, GM opted to use a packaged build process to meet its aggressive schedule for HVAC and process water utility completion.
 This minimized field work allowed the company to use a packaged provider’s solutions and incorporated all of GM’s mechanical, electrical and control standards.
 The offsite fabrication removed utilities from the critical path on sites with skilled labor shortages, and the engineering team’s workload was reduced (with the burden placed on the package supplier).

 Located just north of Edmonton, Alberta, Canada, the North West Redwater Sturgeon Refinery is the region’s newest stand-alone refinery and the first to be built in more than 30 years.
+Many are looking to the construction project management software that were used to help during similar construction works, and wondering if they were in place for this one.
 For the project, which incorporated numerous prefabrication and modularization techniques, Pentair engineered, fabricated and supplied the complete electric heat tracing system.
 Pentair also designed, supplied and installed a proprietary insulation system (called Trac-Loc™) on insulated storage tanks.
 This standing-seam insulation system, which used prefabricated panels that were made in a factory off-site, was installed without the use of any scaffolding, resulting in a dramatic reduction in fieldwork hours and improved worker safety.

 Also, all the electrical buildings were prefabricated and assembled in Calgary and then shipped to the job site.